kera-cudmore/BookWorm/README.md

 IMAGE OF NAVBAR TO GO HERE

-* Footer - A footer is displayed on all pages of the website and contains ***
+* Footer - A footer is displayed on all pages of the website and contains the copyright year, this is updated to the current year using [JavaScript](bookworm/static/js/script.js).

 IMAGE OF FOOTER TO GO HERE

 ### Future Implementations

+In future implementations I would like to:

+* Add change and reset password functionality to the profile section.
+* Give users the option to delete their account in the profile section.

 ### Accessibility